My Path with Qigong

 In my late thirties, I damaged a sacroiliac joint and a couple discs in a Yoga class.
-I couldn't practice almost any Yoga after that, so I turned to Qigong.
-I deepened the practices I knew well, and learned new forms.
-It was during this time that I came upon Wild Goose Qigong and fell in love.
-Through this deepening of my Qigong practice, not only did I mostly resolve the Yoga injuries (I finally resolved these injuries completely in my mid-forties by going through an Anusara Yoga teacher training, which deepened my understanding of how to work with the muscles, connective tissues, and joints of the body), but I also found that all of my symptoms related to Epstein-Barr had immensely improved.
+I couldn't practice almost any Yoga after that, so I turned more fully to Qigong.
+I deepened the practices I knew well, learned new forms, came upon and fell in love with Wild Goose Qigong.
+Through this deepening of my Qigong practice, not only did I mostly resolve the Yoga injuries (these resolved more thoroughly during my Anusara Yoga teacher training, when I learned how to work more effectively with the muscles, connective tissues, and joints of the body), but I also found that all of my symptoms related to Epstein-Barr had immensely improved.
 For the first time in my life, I wasn't sick and exhausted for 10 months of each year.

-I was so inspired by this transformation that I deepened my studies of Chinese medicine, and intensified my practice of Qigong.
 In 2018, I began studying with the late Dr. Bingkun Hu.
 It was a profound inspiration to work with a master of his level.
 His depth, knowledge, and power completely transformed my practice, and my sense of what is possible not just with Qigong, but with a human life.
 I made a commitment to be an inheritor of his approach to the Wild Goose tradition, which focuses on whole body movement, "3-D movement," and variations in rhythm.
-Dr. Hu called Wild Goose "the encyclopedia of Qigong," and indeed it is.
-In this one form, I find the essence of all the other forms I've studied merged in centripetal motion.
+Dr. Hu called Wild Goose "the encyclopedia of Qigong," and indeed in this one form, I find the essence of all the other forms I've studied merged in centripetal motion.

 "The space between Heaven and Earth is a bellows;